 Another show was held at the RA Centre for about 5 years.
 Ottawa Scale Auto Promotions was the group that operated that show which had a dealers' room as well.
 Budgetary constraints caused that show to dissolve nearly 20 years ago.

 An interested group of car modelers decided the time was right to get something going again in Ottawa.
 The first 3 shows were held at the Civitan Hall in Almonte Ontario.
 It was felt we could get more facility for our dollar going outside of Ottawa and the hall was superb.

-Our shows have been a success, but it was felt that there was no room to grow having the show there.
+Our shows had been a success, but it was felt that there was no room to grow having the show there.

 The 2nd event was held during a monsoon, the 3rd on a weather perfect September Sunday. the number of entrants and models was virtually the same so we concluded it was time to change the location.

-The 4th and 5th Events, were held in Ottawa at the Calvin Christina Reform Church on Merivale Road.
+The 4th and 5th Events, were held in Ottawa at the Calvin Christian Reform Church on Merivale Road.